 5. You get to go back in history for one historical event, and “be a fly on the wall” – meaning, see it while it’s happening.
 Which event do you choose, and what questions do you hope to get answered?

-I'd love to hear how you end up using these journal topics for high school teens!
+I'd love to hear how you end up using these journal topics for high school teens throughout the school year!
 Go ahead and leave a comment below.

 Latest posts by Amanda L. Grossman (see all)